JesseEmond/blitz-2023-inscription/README.md

 TODO: graph visualization

+Around this time, I added a "give up" mode to my bot, that quickly docks the initial port twice to get 0 points and early-exit.
+Because this graph processing is getting a bit compute-heavy and we are mostly interested in 20-ports games to get a higher score on the leaderboard, we can save time (and minimize our impact on Coveo infrastructure as much as possible) by skipping games that are < 20 ports.

 ### 🕴️ ...
 And Now It's a TSP!

 Now we have a graph and we're effectively trying to find